pulumi/foundational-training/module-99-k8s/slides.md

 # Amazon EKS Package

-* Contains component resources for common EKS constructs:
+- Contains component resources for common EKS constructs:
-  * Clusters
+  - Clusters
-  * Node Groups
+  - Node Groups
-* Best suited for proofs of concept, getting started quickly
+- Best suited for proofs of concept, getting started quickly

 ---

 # Server-side Apply

-* Upsert a resource by default (matching on `metadata.name`)
+- Upsert a resource by default (matching on `metadata.name`)
-* Most resources corresponding `XPatch` resources, e.g. `ConfigMapPatch`
+- Most resources corresponding `XPatch` resources, e.g. `ConfigMapPatch`
-* Use the `pulumi.com/forcePatch` annotation to resolve conflicts with the existing version of the resource, rather than the patch that is being applied.
+- Use the `pulumi.com/forcePatch` annotation to resolve conflicts with the existing version of the resource, rather than the patch that is being applied
-* Default for SSA is `true`, can be turned off in provider config.
+- Default for SSA is `true`, can be turned off in provider config

 ---